VanOns/vo-html-sitemap/README.md

 <!-- BADGES -->

-A wordpress plugin to add a html sitemap to your site
+A WordPress plugin that adds an HTML sitemap to easily display your site structure.

 ## Quick start